thiago-osorio/kaggle-competitions/README.md

 ---
 ## 🆘 Description

 Here is the place I will share my notebooks and codes from Kaggle Machine Learning Competitions.
-By the way, my Kaggle Profile is avaliable [`here`](https://www.kaggle.com/tqueiroz33)
+By the way, my Kaggle Profile is available [`here`](https://www.kaggle.com/tqueiroz33)

 ## 💻 Technologies Used
 - Python